TritonDataCenter/sdc-ufds/docs/operator-guide.md

     svcadm -z $(vmadm lookup alias=~sdc) restart napi-ufds-watcher
     ```

-8. Update the password in the Manta authcache zone.

-9. Test.
+8. Test.

 ### Portal and sdcsso

 Sdcsso is an optional component of the Triton Service Portal.
 SSO/portal steps are only necessary if they have been installed through a support contract.

-- To update sdcsso:
-    - In the sdcsso zone, edit `/opt/smartdc/sdcsso/cfg/config.json`.
+- In the `billing-callback-a/b` zones:
+    - Update the `billing-callback ufds` password in `/opt/piranha-billing-server/config.json`
-    - Restart the `sdcsso` service.
+    - Restart the service.

 - To update each of the portal instances:
     - In the portal installation directory, edit `/site/config/config.pro.json`.